 1. Shoot your sport

-Whether you are playing flag football with your friends or watching your kid’s weekend soccer tourney, getting impressive action photos of your favorite summer sport is easy.
+Whether you are playing flag football with your friends or watching your kid’s weekend soccer tournament, getting impressive action photos of your favorite sport is easy.
 Find new perspectives to get unique aerial shots.
 Shooting the action from a drone gives more angles that capture all the intricate athletic skills that cameras on the ground just cannot achieve.
 And don’t just stop at the players!
 Look out for cool patterns below to provide an appealing visual aspect to the pictures.

 2. Share your perspective